Finding a flexible WordPress theme can make it a lot easier to make the website you want.

 If you have been looking for such a theme, it is likely you have heard about the Divi Theme from Elegant Themes.

-In this 2019 Divi Theme review, I will tell you what this theme has to offer, and why I think it is an awesome them.
+In this 2020 Divi Theme review, I will tell you what this theme has to offer after the release of the 4.0 version, and why I think it is an awesome theme.
 BUT, I will also tell you what you have to consider before getting it, as it is not a theme for everyone.

 So if you want to know whether it is the right theme for YOU to get or not, then this article is for you.

-Disclosure: This page may contain affiliate links.
+Disclosure: Some posts on this website contain affiliate links.
 This means at no cost to you, I may receive an affiliate commission if you purchase something through one of these links.